Central Illinois' On-Line Broadcast Museum

 (St. Louis Post-Dispatch)

-In March of 1954, August C. Meyer, president of Midwest Television announced that WCIA would go “full time” with a sign-on at 7 am beginning on Monday, March 15, 1954.
+In March of 1954, August C. Meyer, president of Midwest Television, announced that WCIA would go “full time” with a sign-on at 7 am beginning Monday, March 15, 1954.
 On that date, CBS would begin a morning news/entertainment program called “The Morning Show.”

-Early television stations would many times experience some sort of technical problem.
-Those would include everything from a film break at a previous splice to complete transmitter failure.
-One problem that WCIA experienced was one unique to its operation and connected to the microwave relay for network programming.
+Early television stations would often experience some technical problems.
+Those include a film break at a previous splice to complete transmitter failure.
+One problem WCIA experienced was unique to its operation and connected to the microwave relay for network programming.

 This loss of network was to be a constant issue for Channel 3.
-So much so, that the station sought out the help of a higher authority: CBS.
-CBS would later protest the frequent failure of the microwave link to A.T. & T..
-Since CBS was a fairly big customer of the phone company, A.T. & T.would eventually come up with a solution.
+So much so that the station sought out the help of a higher authority: CBS.
+CBS would later protest the frequent failure of the microwave link to A.T. & T. Since CBS was a fairly big phone company customer, A.T. & T. would eventually come up with a solution.

 A Change at the Top...”I came here for the waters...I was misinformed.”

-Like the great line from the Bogart movie “Casablanca”, it was also applicable when it came to the story of the resignation of Harry Maynard from WCIA.
-In June of 1954, he would resign from being general manager at WCIA after one year of holding that position.
+Like the great line from the Bogart movie “Casablanca,” it was also applicable when it came to the story of the resignation of Harry Maynard from WCIA.
+In June 1954, he would resign from being general manager at WCIA after one year of holding that position.

 He and his family would leave their home at 1104 West Park in Champaign to move back to southern California.
-He made a statement in the News-Gazette as to the reason for the resignation being that the climate of east central Illinois had not been agreeable to his family's health, so they would return to California.
+He made a statement in the News-Gazette that the reason for the resignation was that the climate of east central Illinois had not been agreeable to his family's health so they would return to California.

 One can only speculate on why Mr. Maynard left WCIA.
-Was it the central Illinois climate, or was it the apparent forcefulness of August Meyer?
-August Meyer seemed to be the constant spokesperson for Midwest Television and WCIA with only a few minor programming announcements being made by Mr. Maynard.
+Was it the central Illinois climate or the apparent forcefulness of August Meyer?
+August Meyer seemed to be the constant spokesperson for Midwest Television and WCIA, with only a few minor programming announcements by Mr. Maynard.
 Was the personality of Mr. Meyer overwhelming to Mr. Maynard?

-Mr. Maynard's leaving WCIA, if it did create a hole in the management team, it was soon be gradually filled by Guy Main.
-Mr. Main evidently wasn't the flamboyant personality or egotist that Mr. Meyer was, which may have made him the ideal person to fill Mr. Maynard's position.
+Mr. Maynard's leaving WCIA, if it did create a hole in the management team, would soon be gradually filled by Guy Main.
+Mr. Main wasn't the flamboyant personality or egotist that Mr. Meyer was, which may have made him the ideal person to fill Mr. Maynard's position.

 WCIA Promotes from Within

-New positions for two members of the management team at WCIA were announced in August Meyer in mid-October of 1955.
-Guy F. Main, the former sales manager would be promoted to vice president and director of sales for Midwest Television.
+New positions for two management team members at WCIA were announced in August Meyer in mid-October of 1955.
+Guy F. Main, the former sales manager, would be promoted to vice president and director of sales for Midwest Television.

-James F. Fielding, the production manager was named assistant secretary and treasurer of Midwest Television, Incorporated.
-In spite of his promotion, he would continue to be in charge of all station operations with the exception of sales and engineering.
-Both Mr. Main and Mr. Fielding had been with WCIA since the station went on the air in 1953.
+James F. Fielding, the production manager, was named assistant secretary and treasurer of Midwest Television, Incorporated.
+Despite his promotion, he would continue to oversee all station operations except sales and engineering.
+Mr. Main and Mr. Fielding had been with WCIA since the station aired in 1953.

 WCIA Coverage Area of VHF-Channel 3